humblefool01/Deep-RL-Banana/README.md

 For the environment to be solved, the agent has to collect an average reward of +13 over 100 consecutive episodes.

 ## Training the agent:
 To train the agent, clone this repository in your local directory.
+The unity environment includeed in this repository is for Windows.
+You can download the environment for your OS from this [link](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation#getting-started) Make sure the name of the environment (Banana.exe) in the Navigation.ipynb is same as the downlaoded one.

 Dependencies: